 Like with any method of procedure, there are several steps to put a training manual together.

 To create a training manual in half the time, you can try a process documentation tool like Scribe.
-First use the AI-powered software to capture any process to generate a step-by-step guide, then use AI to combine your guides in a full-length training manual.
+Just use the AI-powered software to capture any process to generate a step-by-step guide, and then use AI to combine your guides in a full-length training manual.